 Layout and Site Overview

-This is one of the most aesthetically pleasing online music sites we've come across.
+This is one of the most aesthetically pleasing online music sites we’ve seen.
 The background is a beach scene, and the site has a very intuitive layout.

 He is based in San Diego and is a singer, songwriter, guitarist, and ukuleleist.
 He has worked with several high-profile musicians, including Weezer, Josh Groban, Robby Krieger of the Doors, Duff McKagan of Velvet Revolver and Guns ‘n Roses, and the Los Angeles Philharmonic.